To opt out of Teamsters 252 dues:

 - On the resulting page, click the link to open your customized form.
 You will also receive an email with a link to your form.

 - Print the form.
 If you check the appropriate box about needing a printed version, we’ll mail you a copy of the form.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-Teamsters 252 is the designated union for many public and private sector employees in Lewis, Grays Harbor, Thurston, Mason and Pacific counties.
+Teamsters 252 is the designated union for over 2,000 public and private sector employees in Lewis, Grays Harbor, Thurston, Mason and Pacific counties.